Newton numbers, vanishing polytopes and algebraic degrees: Manifestations of the Newton numbers

 We also discuss geometrically interesting cases, where the maximum likelihood degree is equal to $0$ or $1$ (see \cite{Huh14} and \cite[Theorem 1.11]{Es24c}), and the polar degree is equal to $0$ or $1$ (see \cite[Example 4.8. and below]{Huh13} and \cite{CRS08}).

 The following theorem is \cite[Example 1.7(6)]{Es24b} with several minor additions and corrections.
 We consider all the algebraic degrees in separate subsubsections below.
 In the following theorem we use the usual Lagrangian multiples, and the ones that we call ``outer'' Lagrangian multiples and ``dehomogenizing'' Lagrangian multiples.
-We call them this way since ``outer'' Lagrangian multiples let us count the critical points outside the corresponding variety and ``dehomogenizing'' Lagrangian multiples let us count the degree of the gradient map by extracting a single point out of a projective line (for more detailed see the corresponding subsubsections below).
+We call them this way since ``outer'' Lagrangian multipliers let us count the critical points outside the corresponding variety, and ``dehomogenizing'' Lagrangian multiples let us count the degree of the gradient map by extracting a single point from a projective line (for more details, see the corresponding subsubsections below).

 There are two types of maximum likelihood degrees, we need to distinguish them in the theorem.